Table of Contents

 - Bucking Spikes for digging the tool into tree logs for easier and more precise cuts.

 If you want the best chainsaw for home use that you can use season after season, this is going to be your top choice.

-If you want a chainsaw that can do more consistent sets of heavy-duty work, like firewood cutting, and felling medium-sized trees, a 16-inch chainsaw is a good size to choose.
+If you want a chainsaw that can do more consistent sets of heavy duty work, like cutting logs, and felling medium-sized trees, a 16-inch chainsaw is a good size to choose.

-This length is a step below an 18-inch chainsaw, which I’ll review next, but this model can save you a considerable amount of money if you go with it.
+This length is a step below an 18-inch chainsaw, which I’ll review next, but this model can save you a good amount of money if you go with it.

-Over the long term, battery powered chainsaws are a more economical choice.
+Over the long term, battery chainsaws are a more economical choice.

-With each charge, you get one hour of heavy cutting time and it takes just over 60 minutes to recharge the single battery.
+With each charge, you get one hour of heavy cutting time and it takes just over 60 minutes to recharge.

 For a homeowner chainsaw of this size, there’s not much else you can ask for.

 When it comes to an 18-inch chainsaw for homeowners, you won’t find anything tougher than this Husqvarna model right here.